 When individuals come to their HTC for their Genotyping Project blood draw, they will be asked if they will agree to have their mutation added to the ATHN dataset.
 All data added to the ATHN dataset is de-identified, that is, all information that could link the mutation to a specific individual is removed before adding the data in an anonymous way to the dataset.
 The dataset is maintained in a confidential manner with strict limits on who has access to the data.
 Researchers, including academic institutions and pharma, who wish to use the data must apply to the ATHN Research Project Review Committee for permission.

 An important aspect of genotyping is genetic counseling.
 HTCs who agree to participate in the Genotyping Project will have genetic counselors available to counsel individuals and families pre- and post-genotype testing to ensure that they understand the implications of the test results.

 Therefore, MASAC makes the following recommendations:

-MASAC recommends that all individuals with hemophilia and their affected family members participate in the Genotyping Project.
+- MASAC recommends that all individuals with hemophilia and their affected family members participate in the MLOF Genotyping Project.

-MASAC recommends that HTCs participate in the Genotyping Project by informing patients and families of its availability and by drawing samples for genotype analysis at PSBC.
+- MASAC recommends that HTCs participate in the MLOF Genotyping Project by informing patients and families of its availability and by drawing samples for genotype analysis at BWNW.